LAST VISITED FEBRUARY 2014

 In 2014 Lady Tezza and I decided to stay at BUNGALOW RAYA.
 That's our fan bungalow closest to camera.
 Fantastic views - the bungalow itself was no different to thousands of fan bungalows in the Thai islands.
 At 1250b without breakfast I consider it overpriced compared the average 600-800, even some with, believe it or not, better views (see PLAAS and SILVERVIEW on the Ko Phangan pages).
 But compared to the 1000 RAYA FATHER was charging for similar standard bungalows at the time, the above were certainly worth the extra 250 on views and closeness to the beach.

-I'll do a TRIP REPORT with lots more pix and info on my 2014 visit when I get a chance.
+I've done a TRIP REPORT with lots more pix and info on my 2014 visit..